Aiiso Yufeng Li

-Aiiso Yufeng "Jeff" Li (English pronunciation: /aɪˈiːsoʊ/) is a Chinese nanoengineer, businessman and philanthropist known as the founder and chief science officer of CorDx Union.
-Born and educated in China, he moved to the United States where he founded and registered CorDX in 2006 in California and Georgia.
+Aiiso Yufeng "Jeff" Li (English pronunciation: /aɪˈiːsoʊ/) is an Asian American nanoengineer, businessman, and philanthropist known as the founder and chief science officer of CorDx Union.
+Born and educated in China, he moved to the United States, where he founded and registered CorDx in 2006 in California and Georgia.
 He is now based in the San Diego, California area.

 Early life and education

-Li was born in China and graduated from Hebei Normal University in 2003 where he earned a Bachelor of Science degree in Biology.
+Li was born in China and graduated from Hebei Normal University in 2003, where he earned a Bachelor of Science degree in Biology.

 Career

 Li has years of experience in the biotech industry, with expertise in business development, R&D, manufacturing, and healthcare.
 In 2006, he founded Cordx Union, a global biotech organization that focuses on pushing the limits of health care innovation.
 He thereafter became the Chief Science Officer (CSO) of the organisation.

-In 2024, Li became an advisor of UC San Diego Jacobs School of Engineering.
-He is also a Board of trustee of UC San Diego.
+In 2024, Li became an advisor to UC San Diego Jacobs School of Engineering.
+He is also a Board of Trustees of UC San Diego.